A Nightmare on Elm Street: Censorship issues

 When the film was submitted to the Motion Picture Association of America film rating system (MPAA), they required two cuts to grant it an R rating.
 The theatrical version was released with an R rating and thirteen seconds of cuts.
 In the United Kingdom, the film was released theatrically and on home video uncut.
 The Australian theatrical release was edited to an M rating, but the VHS home video was released uncut in 1985 with an Australian R rating.
-The uncut version would not see a release in the United States until the 1996 Elite Entertainment Laserdisc release.
-All DVD, digital, and Blu-ray releases use the R rated theatrical version; the uncut version has yet to be released on a digital format, though six seconds were restored for home video and a further two seconds for current releases.
+The uncut version did not see a release in the United States until the 1996 Elite Entertainment Laserdisc release.
+All DVD, digital, and Blu-ray releases use the R-rated theatrical version; the uncut version was not released on a digital format until 2024, though six seconds had previously been restored for home video and a further two seconds for subsequent releases (which the Ultra HD Blu-ray release did not involve with Media Home Entertainment and Smart Egg Pictures).

 Theatrical

-It was released in the United States on November 9, 1984, through New Line Cinema and in the United Kingdom in 1985 through Palace Pictures.
+It was released in the United States on November 9, 1984, through New Line Cinema and in the United Kingdom on August 30, 1985, through Palace Pictures.

 Home media

 The film was first introduced to the home video market by Media Home Entertainment in early 1985 and was eventually released on Laserdisc.
 It has since been released on DVD, first in 1999 in the United States as part of the Nightmare on Elm Street Collection box set (along with the other six sequels), and once again in a restored Infinifilm special edition in 2006, containing various special features with contributions from Wes Craven, Heather Langenkamp, John Saxon and the director of photography.

 The special edition consisted of two DVDs, one with the film picture and sound restored (DTS 5.1, Dolby Digital 5.1, and original mono audio track) and another DVD with special features.
 Along with the restored version of the film, DVD one also had two commentaries, and other nightmares (if not all) from the film's sequels (two through seven and Freddy Vs. Jason).
 It also included additional, extended or alternate scenes of the film, such as one scene where Marge reveals to Nancy that she had another sibling who was killed by Freddy.
 These unused clips and scenes were not included or added to the DVD film but could be viewed separately from the DVD's menus.

 On April 13, 2010, the film was released on Blu-ray Disc by Warner Home Video, with all the same extras from the 2006 special edition; a DVD box set containing all of the films up to that point was released on the same day.
+In conjunction with the film's fortieth anniversary, Warner released the film on 4K and Ultra-HD Blu-ray on October 15, 2024.